 My sessions are for 50 minutes, weekly, with couples or individuals with relationship issues and or sexual difficulties.
 My style of work is a blend of psychodynamic and cognitive behavioural therapy.
 I practise both open-ended, long-term work as well as short-term work.

 My Golders Green Practice is by Golders Hill Park, Hampstead Heath, a short walk from Golders Green tube and bus station and bus routes 268 & 210.
-There is a car park with limited parking and some Pay and display parking metres nearby.
+Parking restrictions are between 11-12pm on weekdays and there are also some Pay and display parking metres nearby.

 My practices are easily accessible for nearby areas such as Highgate N6, Hampstead & Belsize Park NW3, Chalk Farm and Camden NW1, Kentish Town NW5, Hendon & Brent Cross NW4, West Hampstead and Swiss Cottage NW6, Hampstead Garden Suburb & East Finchley N2, Finchley N12 and N3.

 Why seek couple counselling/psychotherapy?